Hyperbolic traveling waves driven by growth: Introduction

 Since the pioneering work by Fisher \cite{Fisher37} and Kolmogorov-Petrovskii-Piskunov \cite{KPP}, dispersion of biological species has been usually modelled by mean of reaction-diffusion equations.
 The main drawback of these models is that they allow infinite speed of propagation.
 This is clearly irrelevant for biological species.
 Several modifications have been proposed to circumvent this issue.
 It has been proposed to replace the linear diffusion by a nonlinear diffusion of porous-medium type \cite{Shigesada80,Murray03a,Painter02}.
 This is known to yield propagation of the support at finite speed \cite{Nagai83a,Nagai83b}.
 The density-dependent diffusion coefficient stems for a pressure effect among individuals which influences the speed of diffusion.
 Pressure is very low when the population is sparse, whereas it has a strong effect when the population is highly densified.
 Recently, this approach has been developped for the invasion of glioma cells in the brain \cite{Aubert09}.
 Alternatively, some authors have proposed to impose a limiting flux for which the nonlinearity involves the gradient of the concentration \cite{Mazon06,Soler,Mazon11}.

 The diffusion approximation is generally acceptable in ecological problems where space and time scales are large enough.
 However, kinetic equations have emerged recently to model self-organization in bacterial population at smaller scales \cite{Ajmb80,ODA,ErbanOthmer04,aerotaxis,PerthameBook,Saragosti1,Saragosti2}.
 These models are based on velocity-jump processes.
 It is now standard to perform a drift-diffusion limit to recover classical reaction-diffusion equations \cite{HillenOthmer,CMPS,ErbanOthmer04,Hwang}.
 However it is claimed in \cite{Saragosti2} that the diffusion approximation is not suitable, and the full kinetic equation has to be handled with.
+Equation \eqref{eqprinc} can be reformulated as a kinetic equation with two velocities only $v = \pm \eps^{-1}$ (see \eqref{eq:twospeeds} below).
+This provides a clear biological interpretation of equation (1.1) as a simple model for bacteria colonies where bacteria reproduce themselves, and move following a run-and-tumble process.

 Hyperbolic models coupled with growth have already been studied in \cite{DO,Hadeler,GallayRaugel,Cuesta}.
-In \cite{Hadeler} it is required that the nonlinear function in front of the time first derivative $\partial_t \rho_\e$ is positive (namely here, $1-\e^2 F'(u)>0$).
+In \cite{Hadeler} it is required that the nonlinear function in front of the time first derivative $\partial_t \rho_\e$ is positive (namely here, $1-\e^2 F'(\rho)>0$).
 Indeed, this enables to perform a suitable change of variables in order to reduce to the classical Fisher-KPP problem.
 In our context this is equivalent to $\e^2 F'(0) <1$ since $F$ is concave.
-In \cite{GallayRaugel} this nonlinear contribution is replaced by 1, the authors study the following equation (damped hyperbolic Fisher-KPP equation):
+In \cite{GallayRaugel} this nonlinear contribution is replaced by 1: the authors study the following equation (damped hyperbolic Fisher-KPP equation),

-We also refer to \cite{Cuesta} where the authors analyse some kinetic equation more general than \eqref{eqprinc} in the regime of small parameter $\e$, {\em i.e.} a perturbation of the diffusive regime.
+We also refer to \cite{Cuesta} where the authors analyse a kinetic model more general than \eqref{eqprinc}.
+They develop a perturbative approach, close to the diffusive regime $\e\ll 1$.

 It is worth recalling some basic results related to reaction-diffusion equations.
-First, as $\e \to 0$ the density $\rho_\e$ solution to \eqref{eqprinc} formally converges to a solution of the Fisher-KPP equation:
+First, as $\e \to 0$ the density $\rho_\e$ solution to \eqref{eqprinc} formally converges to a solution of the Fisher-KPP equation \cite{Cuesta}:

 The long time behaviour of such equation is well understood since the pioneering works by Kolmogorov-Petrovsky-Piskunov \cite{KPP} and Aronson-Weinberger \cite{AW}.
 For nonincreasing initial data with sufficient decay at infinity the solution behaves asymptotically as a traveling front moving at the speed $s = 2\sqrt{F'(0)}$.
 Moreover the traveling front solution with minimal speed is stable in some $L^2$ weighted space \cite{Gallay94}.